 The court held that the attorneys represented only the trustees and not the trust beneficiaries.
 Like the Court of Appeal in Smith v.
 Laguna Sur, the Supreme Court in Wells Fargo Bank was not impressed with the argument that the trust beneficiaries were indirectly paying the attorneys' legal fees because [p]ayment of fees does not determine ownership of the attorney-client privilege.

 These principles were more recently reaffirmed in a 2004 appellate decision in La Jolla Cove Motel and Hotel Apartments, Inc. v.
-Superior Court where the Court of Appeal referred to Rule 3-600 of the Rules of Professional Conduct and said,
+Superior Court where the Court of Appeal referred to Rule 3-600 (now Rule 1.13) of the Rules of Professional Conduct and said,

 An earlier 1991 Court of Appeal decision is to the same effect.
 In Skarbrevik v.
 Cohen, England & Whitfield the appellate court rejected the claim of a minority shareholder that a law firm representing the corporation in which he held stock owed him a duty of care.
 The court held that an attorney representing a corporation does not become a representative of its stockholders merely because the attorneys' actions on behalf of the corporation also benefit the stockholders.
 Corporate counsel's direct duty is to the client corporation, not to shareholders individually, even though legal advice rendered to the corporation may affect its shareholders.